PSEsguerra/AWS-cloud-resume-challenge2/README.md

 ### Stage 2 - Hosting the Website

-I hosted the website on an S3 bucket by uploading my files manually
+I hosted the website on an S3 bucket by uploading my files manually.
+I then configured CORS on the bucket.

 ### Stage 3 - Visitor Counter